kmeisthax/PD-Diffusion/README.md

 Once CLIP's tokenizer vocabulary has been determined, you can train CLIP itself:

 ```
-python -m PDDiffusion.clip.tokenize <name of your model>
+python -m PDDiffusion.clip.train <name of your model>
 ```

-Your output directory should be separate from the directory you store your U-Nets.
+Your output directory should be separate from the directory you store your U-Nets and must match the directory you tokenized in.

 ### VAE